avico78/tasks_orchestracting/README.md

 How to run:

 Rabbitmq avilable - can run docker compose
-Open 2 sesssion and execute :
+Open 2 sesssions and execute

-first,Manager - Manager will wait for tasks messagess... and task.py - a 100 "like" tasks will be running, task #50 will fail due to :
+first -> Manager scipt , it will wait for tasks messagess Second execute task.py - a 100 "like" tasks will be running, task #50 will fail

+due to :
 ```
 ...